opsschool/curriculum/networking_101.rst

 with each cable side by side.

 SC connectors are also know as Subscriber Connector, Square Connector, or Standard Connector.
-This is the type of connector typically used in the telcom industry.
+This is the type of connector typically used in the telecom industry.
 They have a larger form factor than the LC connectors, and are often found in single and duplex configurations.